TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

     * Nemmando sometimes forgets which skin he's supposed to be using.
     * Storms don't fully appear for clients in multiplayer.
 They still happen, just without the warning and the fancy visuals.
     * Genesis Loop's particle effect is far too large on Nemmando.
+    * Swift Skateboard might not properly work for clients in multiplayer (investigating)

 ## Changelog